How to create an employee training plan (with template) 12 ways to create a continuous learning culture

 LXP providers emphasize different strengths in their messaging, but all of them offer core features that help create and compile content, ensure that employees receive the training they need and keep records of who took courses and how they fared.
 The top LXPs also offer strong mobile and web-based access.

 The following guide should give you a good sense of how some of the leading systems stack up.
+The unranked list is based on web research and only includes products referred to by their vendors as LXPs despite having some LMS features and terminology.

-1. Axonify Learn
+1. Axonify

 Axonify focuses its message on microlearning for frontline workers, which it defines as an approach to training that delivers content in focused bites, according to its website.
-The platform tracks workers in their day-to-day jobs to determine where they may benefit from training, targeting frontline employees at retailers, call centers, sales organizations, financial firms and warehouse and distribution facilities.
+The platform tracks workers in their day-to-day jobs to determine where they might benefit from training, targeting frontline employees at retailers, call centers, sales organizations, financial firms and warehouse and distribution facilities.
 The platform then serves up important content in brief segments based on those findings.
 For example, employees in retail might take a micro-course after logging in to learn about the new items on sale for the week.

 2. Degreed

 Degreed compiles courses, videos, articles and other content from a variety of sources.
 It aims to simplify the curation and delivery of content and help employers benchmark their employees' skill sets and identify skills gaps in the organization, according to Degreed's website.
-Degreed queues up multiple pieces of learning content, then organizes and delivers it according to each user's expressed preferences.
+Degreed queues up learning content, then organizes and delivers it according to each user's expressed preferences.

 The platform also provides tools that enable users to create pathways, share content and create groups to facilitate information consumption and collaboration.
 Degreed also keeps records of each employee's learning and allows them to take those records with them if they leave the company.